ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 This ultimately will put the burden on the client to ensure that the `Table` is updated as needed to get rid of any displayed progress indicator, including in scenarios where the expansion of a parent row failed to load any children (possibly due to some client-side error).
 The `Table` will only guarantee that the progress indicator is shown when a parent row is expanded and it currently has no children, and that it will be removed once children are present.

-Expected user workflow:
+Expected workflow:

-1. User loads data into table that specifies some rows as parents, but has no rows that indicate that row as a parent.
+1. Client loads data into table that specifies some rows as parents, but has no rows that indicate that row as a parent.
-2. User clicks on a parent row
+2. User clicks on a parent row.
-3. Row expands showing "row loading" indicator
-4. User handles event that row was expanded
+3. Client handles event that row was expanded.
+4. In event handler, client calls API (tbd) on table to explicitly show the row loading indicator.
-5. User sets data on table that has children for the row that was expanded
+5. Client sets data on table that has children for the row that was expanded.
-6. "Row loading" indicator is removed and child rows are now displayed
+6. Client calls API (tbd) on table to explicitly hide the row loading indicator.

 _Notes: When the new children are finally displayed, scroll position will be maintained in that the scroll index isn't adjusted.
 So a row that is currently displayed at the top of the table can be pushed down if new rows are added above it.
 Additionally, any previously expanded rows should remain expanded._

 Error workflow:

-1. Same as steps 1-4 above
+1. Same as steps 1-4 above.
-2. Error occurs retrieving data for child rows
+2. Error occurs retrieving data for child rows.
-3. User calls `collapseRows(...)` on table instance passing parent row id that was previously expanded.
-4. Row is collapsed and "row loading" indicator is no longer displayed.
-5. Client should also provide appropriate error messaging within the application
+3. Client calls API on table to handle error case.
+The exact IxD/UX for this is TBD, but could possibly one or more of the following:
+    - An error message replaces the row loading indicator visual.
+    - The row is automatically collapsed, and the application reports an error somewhere outside of the table.
+    - UX is provided within the table that would allow a user to retry their data fetch attempt.

 ### Sorting